 Making frugal meals is one of the best ways to keep your budget in tact and on track to achieving your money goals!
 Finding frugal recipes, however, is not always easy.

 Frugal eating can be a real task – but no need to worry.
 I will help kickstart your frugal cooking with my favorite frugal meal ideas.
-My favorite frugal recipes cost right around $1 per serving…and they taste fabulous, too!
+My favorite frugal recipes can still cost right around $1 per serving…and they taste fabulous, too!

 Frugal Healthy Meals

 It’s a common misnomer that healthy food costs a fortune.
-Don’t be lured into believing that thrifty meals on a budget only come in a box.
+Don’t be lured into believing that thrifty meals on a budget only come in a box from the grocery store.

 In addition to making affordable and delicious frugal meals, creating healthy things to eat is a must for me.
 My frugal healthy meal plan incorporates fresh produce, nutritious proteins, and minimal fats.

 Easy Frugal Meals

 When seeking out frugal meal recipes, I always take into account how easy it will be to make in my kitchen.
 Cheap, frugal meals can lose their luster if it takes hours of preparation, requires tedious steps or a long list of ingredients.
 Time is valuable, so opting for frugal easy meals works best for me and removes any urge to eat out.